moosashah/express-crud/readme.md

  1. Drizzle-ORM
  2. Drizzle-kit
  3. Sql database (postgres)
- 4. Deploying a typescript node app, and postgres db, to a VPS
+ 4. Deploying a typescript node app, and postgres db, to a VPS (linode)

+Todo:
+    * Rate limiting
+    * Tests
+    * create docs for deploying